e-mny/astro_portfolio_2025/src/content/projects/field_booker.md

 description: "An automated solution for booking sports fields using Python and Selenium, designed to save time and reduce frustration."
 pubDate: 2023-01-13
 updatedDate: 2023-04-17
-tags: ["automation", "python", "RPA", "web scraping"]
+tags: ["automation", "python", "web scraping"]
 techStack: ["Python"]
 draft: false
 ---